TinoTano/AoE_Project2/docs/JosepPage.md

 ![i](http://i.imgur.com/OZ609AX.png)

-##Safe/Load
+Safe/Load was done with Marc and Adrià.

-That was done with Marc and Adrià
+I did the Settings window with the mute and the fullscreen and made them work.